-The Ultimate Guide to Handtying
+The Ultimate Guide to Handfasting

-Celebrant Handtying Ritual
+A Celebrant Handfasting Ritual

 Over the years I’ve curated many beautiful wedding ceremonies across West Yorkshire and beyond.
 My wedding ceremonies are known for being elegant and romantic; a traditional ceremony with a more modern feel to it.
 As your celebrant, I put my heart and soul into your ceremony script, ensuring we honour your love story in a way that feels intimate, romantic and deeply symbolic.